microsoft/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-starter-azure-config/README.md

 INFO 17496 --- [TaskScheduler-1] o.s.c.e.event.RefreshEventListener       : Refresh keys changed: [config.message]
 ```
 The application now will be using the updated properties.
 By default, `@ConfigurationProperties` annotated beans will be automatically refreshed.
 Use `@RefreshScope` on beans which are required to be refreshed when properties are changed.
-By default, all the keys in a configuration store matching configured application name and prefix will be watched.
+By default, all the keys in a configuration store will be watched.
 To prevent configuration changes are picked up in the middle of an update of multiple keys, you are recommended to use the watched-key property to watch a specific key that signals the completion of your update so all configuration changes can be refreshed together.
 ```
 spring.cloud.azure.config.stores[0].watched-key=[my-watched-key]
 ```